AdobeDocs/media-analytics.pt-BR/help/sdk-implement/validation/test1-standard-playback.md

 1. **Pausar a reprodução de anúncio por 30 segundos, se disponível.**  **Pausa do anúncio**

-   Durante a pausa do anúncio, as chamadas de heartbeat ou "pings" do Media Analytics são enviadas pelo SDK para o servidor do Media Analytics a cada segundo.
+   Durante a pausa do anúncio, as chamadas de heartbeat ou &quot;pings&quot; do Media Analytics são enviadas pelo SDK para o servidor do Media Analytics a cada segundo.

    >[!NOTE]
    >